 The sinus graft makes it possible for many patients to have dental implants that previously had no other option besides wearing loose dentures.

-A sinus augmentation is generally performed at Dr. Albright, Dr. Juhlin or Dr. Pfohl‘s office, under local anesthesia.
+A sinus augmentation is generally performed at Dr. Albright, Dr. Juhlin, Dr. Pfohl or Dr. Dierikx‘s office, under local anesthesia.
 Some patients may request oral or intravenous sedative medication as well.